shandikadav/shandikadav-serene/content/_index.md

 ## About Me

-**Anime**, **Music**, and **Cloud Computing** enthusiast. **A multi-platform developer** specializing in **Flutter**, building seamless experiences across mobile, web, and desktop.
-Currently navigating the world of coding while figuring out how to summon my favorite anime character.
-Informatics student at Amikom University Yogyakarta.
+Anime, Music, and Cloud Computing enthusiast.
+An Informatics student at Amikom University Yogyakarta and a Flutter developer crafting cross-platform apps with a sprinkle of magic.
+Still trying to debug life while dreaming of deploying code from an isekai.

 ## Writing & Social

-Tech geek who loves diving into **mobile dev** and **cloud computing**.
-Sharing cool tips and fresh trends while figuring out how to debug life.
+Mobile dev by day, cloud dreamer by night.
+Sharing tips, code, and chaos—one bug fix at a time.
 <br><br>[MEDIUM](https://shanardiansyah.medium.com/) // [YOUTUBE](https://www.youtube.com/@shandikadav)